hazelnusse/DynamicSystem/README.md

 (i.e., functions of the states and possibly time) during simulation (as opposed to after the simulation).

-To see an an example of how to subclass from `DynamicSystem`, see the test in `./source/tests/test_disc.cc` which is for the rolling disc equations of motion.
+To see an example of how to subclass from `DynamicSystem`, see the test in `./source/tests/test_disc.cc` which is for the rolling disc equations of motion.